FedeBrg/GeneticItemization/README.md

 ### Clone into IDE
 As simple as that, keep the file structure as is and you should have no problem
 ### JAR
 In the executables folder theres a .jar to run the project, make sure there is a valid properties file named "config.properties" at the same level as the .jar.
+The equipment files ("armas.tsv", "botas.tsv", "cascos.tsv", "guantes.tsv", "pecheras.tsv") must be at the same level too.
 To execute just run:
 `java -jar GeneticItemization.jar`

+In order to generate charts, all provided files in our project (now located in src/files) must be in src/files while the .jar must be at the same level as 'src' folder.
+To execute just run:
+`java -jar Grapher.jar`
+And follow the instructions.

 ## Config file options
 ### characterClass